Cornell-MAE-UG/fa25-portfolio-azheng24/_projects/2026-bug-terminator.md

 Focus on questions they can answer from lived experience.

 1. Is this design worth pursuing due to the complex nature of what attracts SLFs?
-   *Decision affected:*
 2. Could this design work to eliminate or minimize the amount of SLF on grape vines?
-   *Decision affected:*
 3. What scents could attract SLF better than grape vines and have minimal harm on pollinators?
-   *Decision affected:*
 4. How does one identify live hotspot locations for SLFs?
-   *Decision affected:*
+5. Can we hang this device on an existing Tree of Heaven/grape vine hotspot for SLF so we can eliminate the scent-releasing mechanism and focus on the trap/elimination method?